-Radio Hotel 15 (primary care) must be contacted to remove any IP medication if this has not already been actioned.
+Radio Hotel 13 (primary care) must be contacted to facilitate removal of any IP medication if this has not already been actioned.

 All other medicines must be returned to pharmacy.
 Prison officers and healthcare staff can retrieve medication from residents.